top of page

 Therapeutic Laser

 Therapeutic laser, or cold laser, uses specific wavelengths of light to stimulate healing, reduce pain, and decrease inflammation.
 This process is known as photobiomodulation.
-We use a class IV therapeutic laser, the strongest available, to deliver fast, effective treatments to your pet.
-Treatment is painless and usually takes just a few minutes.
+I use a class IV therapeutic laser, the strongest available, to deliver fast, effective treatments to your pet.
+Treatment is painless and quick.

 Acupuncture needles